takos22/baguette/docs/user_guide/routing.rst

         user = User.fetch(id=user_id)
         return f"<h1>{user.name}'s profile</h1>"

 You can also pass arguments to the converters to customize how they convert and what they can convert.
-For example if you only want strings that have a length of 4:
+For example if you only want strings that are 4 characters long:

 .. code-block:: python
     :linenos:

-    from baguette import Baguette

-    app = Baguette()

     @app.route("/text/<text:str(length=4)>")
     async def profile(text):